huongngantran24/huongngantran24/README.md

 ```

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :)</em>

+<h5>Below are the projects I did while studying at school.
+For your reference

 ---